Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-0.md

 - Web Runtime

-  - The partially supported W3C Widget URI scheme (to be replaced by a new URI scheme in the 2.1 release) has been depracated.
+  - The partially supported W3C Widget URI scheme (to be replaced by a new URI scheme in the 2.1 release) has been deprecated.

 - Web UI Framework